ralucabrumar/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a Java program, which:
+Create a Java program, which:

-Prints "Hello Java" on the console.
+Prints "Hello Java" to the console.

 [/task-description]
 [code-io /]